barotto/IBMulator/README.md

 ## WHAT IS IBMULATOR?

-IBMulator is an open source emulator for the IBM PS/1 model 2011, able to run with the original ROM.
+IBMulator is a free/libre, open source emulator for the IBM PS/1 model 2011, able to run with the original ROM.
 The goal is to create a faithful emulation of the machine, complete of the characteristic 4-quadrant graphical user interface.

 In order to use the program you need the original ROM, which is copyrighted by IBM.
 You won't find it distributed with this package.